 In a post-election environment, our nation is plagued by COVID 19, steeped in political and racial divisions, and experiencing a serious economic crisis.
 Faithful Democracy advocates for federal democracy reforms as a moral issue so that our nation can heal and rebuild on solid footing.
 There is a spiritual element to reforming and revitalizing our foundational democratic systems.
 Our advocacy goes beyond partisan politics and looks to policies that address this spiritual struggle for a more perfect union.

 Endorse Our Principles

 Our faith-based partners unite around the Voters Covenant, Faithful Democracy’s statement of principles.
 Endorsement of the Covenant is a public statement of support for our shared concerns and our democratic mission.
 By endorsing the Voters Covenant, your organization, house of worship, congregation, or faith-based group 1) agrees to be publicly listed as part of our network and 2) indicates a willingness to engage—as availability and capacity allow—in our collective advocacy efforts to further the mission.
 Faithful Democracy will not release any statements, press releases, letters or other communications on behalf of endorsers unless they have affirmatively opted-in.

 Are you an individual who agrees with the principles of the Voters Covenant?
-Join the mission by taking action to support a more faithful democracy and subscribing for updates about coalition activities
+Join the mission by taking action to support a more faithful democracy and by staying informed about coalition activities.